helium/HIP/0076-Hold_Rewards_for_Denylist_Hotspots.md

 - ChatGPT

 ## Introduction:
-The Helium network is a decentralized network that relies on hotspots to create and maintain the network.
-However, in some cases, the rewards of some hotspots may be denied due to potential fraudulent activity.
-While it is important to prevent fraud, it may also result in the unfair denial of rewards to legitimate hotspots.
+The Helium Network relies on Proof of Coverage to verify that Hotspots accurately represent their location and installation configuration.
+Hotspots deemed to be partaking in fraudulent activity by misrepresenting the Hotspot's coverage may be added to the Denylist, resulting in the denial of Proof of Coverage related rewards.
+While it is essential to prevent fraud, it may also result in the unfair denial of rewards to legitimate Hotspots.

 ## Proposal:
 To address this issue, this HIP proposes a temporary holding of rewards for hotspots that have been placed on the denied list.
 The rewards would be held until a review and appeal process is completed.
 If the hotspot is deemed to be legitimate, the rewards would be returned to the hotspot owner.